 Male nurses needed in Chinese job market

-China's number of registered nurses stood at nearly 2.5 million at the end of 2012, according to official statistics.
+China's number of registered nurses stood at nearly 2.5 million at the end of 2012, according to statistics.